AmarDange/Indo-German/README.md

   1. As a **user** I can **create new posts** so that **I can share images, my experience.**

      - This user story is achieved by creating the Post model.
-Users can add images, content, category and a title to posts.
+Users can add images, content
+     - and a title to posts.

   2. As a **user** I can **edit posts** so that **I can change my posts, images, etc whenever I change my mind about what I posted or wish to remove/add details.**